Neha/develop-your-first-CLI-workshop/README.md

-# Develop-your-First-CLI-Workshop
+# :boom: Develop-your-First-CLI-Workshop :boom:

 This repo is the step-by-step guide to develop the CLI in Nodejs.
 This repo is the part of the GDG (Google Developer Groups), New Delhi.

-# Event Details
+# :calendar: Event Details

 - Event Name: Web Developers Day 4 by Google Developer Group, New Delhi
 - Date: 28th April 2019
 - Location: 91Sprinrboard, Gurgaon
 - Event Link: TBD

-# Agenda
+# :memo: Agenda

 1. What is nodejs & CLI
 2. Project walkthrough